Smithfield councilwoman charged in stealing opponent’s campaign signs

 SMITHFIELD, Va.
-(WAVY) — A Smithfield councilwoman has been charged in stealing her opponent’s campaign signs.
+(WAVY) — A Smithfield councilwoman has been charged after police say she stole her opponent’s campaign signs.

-His campaign staff noticed between six to eight of them go missing and placed an Apple AirTag on one of them without Torre’s knowledge.
-When that sign that was placed off of Cypress Creek Parkway and Fairway Drive went missing, along with another sign along Church Street, Torre’s staff tracked the AirTag to opponent Renee Rountree’s property.
+His campaign staff noticed between six to eight of them went missing, so they placed an Apple AirTag on one of them without Torre’s knowledge.
+When that sign, which was placed off of Cypress Creek Parkway and Fairway Drive, went missing along with another sign along Church Street, Torre’s staff tracked the AirTag to opponent Renee Rountree’s property.

 “I’m sorry it happened and I wish it hadn’t [happened],” Torre told 10 On Your Side.

 On Oct.
 9, an officer searched Rountree’s home.
-Rountree said she was out of town in the report and that her son-in-law stole the signs as a prank.
-She placed them in her crawl space for safe-keeping until she could return them.
+According to the police report, Rountree said she was out of town and that her son-in-law stole the signs as a prank.
+She placed them in her crawl space for safekeeping until she could return them.
 She told Torre after police left that her son-in-law picked up his signs that were in the right of way and she was keeping them safe in her garage.
 Jesse Hanson, Rountree’s son-in-law told police as much.

 The report then states surveillance video obtained from the Isle of Wight Museum shows the signs nowhere near the curb and Hanson picking them up and driving off with them.